Polymyositis - adult

 People with this condition also must be watched carefully for signs of cancer.

 The main treatment is the use of corticosteroid medicines.
 The dose of medicine is slowly tapered off as muscle strength improves.
 This takes about 4 to 6 weeks.
-You will stay on a low dose of a corticosteroid medicine after that.
+You will stay on a low dose of a corticosteroid medicine after that for a longer period of time.

 Medicines to suppress the immune system may be used to replace the corticosteroids.
 These drugs may include azathioprine, methotrexate or mycophenolate.